 To this end, the United Nations (UN) agency has prepared a set of tools to support countries improve and accelerate their readiness to detect and respond to Ebola.
-One example is the WHO Ebola preparedness checklist.
+One example is the

 The WHO checklist identifies 11 key elements and tasks for a country to prepare its health system to detect and respond to Ebola.

-There is further information, including guidelines and training materials, on the WHO Ebola preparedness website.
+There is further information, including guidelines and training materials, on the

 The countries to receive the focus of preparedness support are three highest priority countries: Côte d'Ivoire, Guinea Bissau, Mali and Senegal; followed by high priority countries: Burkina Faso, Benin, Cameroon, Central African Republic, the Democratic Republic of Congo, Ethiopia, Gambia, Ghana, Mauritania, Nigeria, South Sudan, Niger and Togo.